Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 - Wait until done.
 It can take a while because it's over nine thousand cards.

 ### Download all fields artworks (tcg/ocg):
-- I recommend you delete all cards pics before you do what follow;
+- I recommend you delete all fields artworks before you do what follow;
 - Open the program and insert the command: */allfields*;

 ### You can help me: